chris-schmitz/LaravelAsAndApiDemo/readme.md

 ## Setup
 - Download or checkout this project
     - If you download the project, unzip it
+    - Download it to a directory that is accessible by your web server
 - Open a terminal and navigate to the root of the project
 - Run the command `composer install` to install Laravel's dependencies
 - Rename the file `.env.example` to `.env`